coderefinery/coderefinery.org/content/blog/2022-11-07-reverse-hybrid.md

 without disrupting the whole course), and those that don't can still attend no matter where they are.

 But what do we lose?
 Do we lose interaction with instructors?
-As the previous blog posts have shown, no!
+As some upcoming posts on co-teaching and parallel chat will show, no!
 When you get to these large courses, students can't interact with instructors without technology anyway.
 In-person interactions aren't as anonymous, so doesn't motivate all learners to be active.